LoudBit/the-thing-is/README.md

 > _"You see, the thing is..."_

 ...now you've got a simple tool for complex validations.
-It's a like [Joi](https://github.com/hapijs/joi) for the browser.
+It's like [Joi](https://github.com/hapijs/joi) for the browser.

 `the-thing-is` uses [`is-too`](https://github.com/LoudBit/is-too) for the comparisons.
 See its README for a list of what's available.